Vivian Leigh and Hattie McDaniel in ‘Gone With The Wind’

 Then again, maybe not.

-I’m convinced that the reason we choose to not talk about racism in theological terms, that is, as it being a matter of our own personal sin, is because incorporating the Gospel into the discussion isn’t as exciting or self-exalting as leading a protest march or being recognized by MSNBC as the leader of a new social justice “movement.”
+I’m convinced the reason we choose not to talk about racism in theological terms, that is, as a matter of our own personal sinfulness, is because incorporating the gospel into the discussion isn’t as aggrandizing or self-exalting as leading a protest march or being recognized on MSNBC as the leader of a new social justice “movement.”

-What we fail to understand, however, is that the Gospel is far more confrontational than the most massive protests or demonstrations could ever be, because it challenges us to respond in a manner that is totally contrary to our nature.
+What we fail to understand, however, is that the gospel is far more confrontational than the any massive protest or demonstration could ever be, because it challenges us to respond in a manner that is diametrically opposed to our nature.

-What could possibly be more confrontational than to be presented with the truth about who we truly are?
+What could possibly be more confrontational than to be presented with the truth about who we really are?

 You see, anyone can throw a brick through a window, set a car on fire, or start a petition calling for someone to be fired, but not everyone is capable of living out the words of Jesus in Matthew 5:44: “But I say to you, love your enemies and pray for those who persecute you.”